-‘DWTS’ Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date
+‘DWTS’: Bonner Bolton And Sharna Burgess Ignite Dating Rumors With Flirty Date

 Burgess and Bolton haven’t confirmed their relationship outside of the show.
 It is clear, however, that something romantic is going on between the two, even if they won’t admit it.

-During the premiere of Season 24 of Dancing With the Stars, Burgess told producers that she blushed nonstop when she first met Bolton on his ranch.
+During the premiere of Season 24 of Dancing with the Stars, Burgess told producers that she blushed nonstop when she first met Bolton on his ranch.
 The bull riding champion shared similar thoughts when called told fans he was “dancing with the prettiest lady in the house.”
 He added that “things could get spicy.”

 Based on the photos, it looks like Bonner Bolton was right.
 According to People, Bolton really raised some eyebrows when cameras caught his hand accidentally falling in Burgess’ crotch during the premiere.
 While Erin Andrews was talking to Nick Viall and Peta Murgatroyd, cameras caught sight of Bolton’s hand wandering aimlessly towards Burgess’ thigh.